 We need a help to build a community shop and a restaurant to sustain the project and as the project has no income and we hope when we reach there then the project will start earning some money to help, if you're interested in helping you can feel free to contact us immediately.

 We ask that volunteers stay for at least a week, and are happy to welcome long-term volunteers.

-We have a double room with a sitting room, attached to our small library.
+We have a double room with a sitting room, attached to our 4 beds Dormitory .
 There is also a brick house, built in the traditional round style, which has a single bed a wooden round double room with a great view of the lake.

 There is an eco-san (compost) toilet and a shower area – you can heat water for a hot shower if you like.
 All of our water comes from the lake, but don’t worry you don’t have to fetch it yourself!
 We drink the water from the lake, boiled,and Filtered water is available, but we also have bottled water if you prefer.

 There is a limited amount of electricity – enough for lights and phone charging – and candles/paraffin lamps.

 Unfortunately, we cannot afford to provide meals for our volunteers, but will help you get to the market and will bring supplies from Kabale.
 There is a gas ring and charcoal stove that you can you use.
 It is also possible to go to Byoona Amagara for meals – they have a great menu with main meals priced from 13,000 UGX to 20,000 UGX, as well as snacks and desserts.